 Brushy Mountain Scholarship Guidelines

-- Scholarships are limited to any eligible student who is a graduate of Wilkes Central High School, or Brushy Mountain Ruritan Members' children.
+- Scholarships are limited to any eligible student who is a eligible to attend or lives in the Wilkes Central High School region or Brushy Mountain Ruritan Members' children.

 - Scholarships may be renewable if the student is enrolled full-time as an undergraduate and maintains a solid academic record for four years.